1Password/secrets-orb/README.md

       - deploy
 ```

-More examples are available in the `src/examples` directory.

 ## Including the orb in your project

-In order to include a specific version of the orb:
+To include a specific version of the orb, add the following in your `config.yml` file (replace `1.0.0` with the desired version number):

 ```yaml
 orbs:
   1password: onepassword/secrets@1.0.0
 ```

-In order to include the latest version of 1Password Secrets CircleCI Orb in your project, add the following in your `config.yml`:
+To include the *latest* version of 1Password Secrets orb in your project, add the following:

 ```yaml
 orbs:
   1password: onepassword/secrets@volatile
 ```

-## Authentication

-The 1Password CircleCI orb relies on using 1Password Secrets Automation by running a 1Password Connect Server as well as a 1Password Connect token.
-For instructions on how to set up Secrets Automation and deploy Connect, please refer to the [official documentation](https://developer.1password.com/docs/connect).

-Once you have a 1Password Connect host and token, configure `OP_CONNECT_HOST` and `OP_CONNECT_TOKEN` environment variables respectively.

 ## Masking

-When using either the `1password/exec` orb command or the `op run` shell wrapper, all secrets are automatically masked from the CI log output.
-If secrets (accidentally) get logged, they will be replaced with:
+When using either the `1password/exec` orb command or the [`op run`](https://developer.1password.com/docs/cli/reference/commands/run) shell wrapper, all secrets are automatically masked from the CI log output.
+If secrets accidentally get logged, they will be replaced with `<concealed by 1Password>`.

-`<concealed by 1Password>`
+If you use the `1password/export` command, secrets aren't masked.

 ## Resources

-[CircleCI Orb Registry Page](https://circleci.com/orbs/registry/orb/onepassword/secrets) - The official registry page of this orb for all versions, executors, commands, and jobs described.

-[CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs for using, creating, and publishing CircleCI Orbs.
+- [1Password Secrets orb CircleCI registry page <i className="fas fa-external-link"></i>](https://circleci.com/orbs/registry/orb/onepassword/secrets).
+This official registry page contains information on all versions and commands.
+- Learn more about using [CircleCI orbs. <i className="fas fa-external-link"></i>](https://circleci.com/docs/orb-intro/)

-### How to Contribute
+## How to Contribute

-We welcome [issues](https://github.com/1Password/secrets-orb/issues) to and [pull requests](https://github.com/1Password/secrets-orb/pulls) against this repository!
+We welcome creating [issues](https://github.com/1Password/secrets-orb/issues) in and [pull requests](https://github.com/1Password/secrets-orb/pulls) against the `secrets-orb` repository!

 ## Security

 1Password requests you practice responsible disclosure if you discover a vulnerability.

-Please file requests via [**BugCrowd**](https://bugcrowd.com/agilebits).
+Please file requests through [BugCrowd](https://bugcrowd.com/agilebits).

-For information about security practices, please visit our [Security homepage](https://bugcrowd.com/agilebits).
+For information about our security practices, visit the [1Password Security homepage](https://1password.com/security).

 ## Getting help

-If you find yourself stuck, visit our [**Support Page**](https://support.1password.com/) for help.
+If you find yourself stuck, visit our [**Support Page**](https://developer.1password.com/ci-cd) for help.